-The power of education cannot be underestimated.
-In this resource, we highlight the ways Divine Word Missionaries have made education a central part of their ministry in every corner of the globe.
-We hope this information and these stories move you to a deeper gratitude for your own education and a desire to see every man, woman, and child granted access to the basic tools of learning and literacy.
+In this resource, we highlight the ways Divine Word Missionaries have made education a central part of our ministry in every corner of the globe.

 In the context of our Catholic missionary service around the world, Divine Word Missionaries are committed to the primary importance of education in the life of each human person and to offering access to education wherever they are called to minister and serve.

 The past century has seen great strides in the global effort to improve access to education.
 However, far too many people remain uneducated or illiterate.
+In response, many Catholic religious orders have explored the correlation between poverty and education and tasked themselves with eradicating poverty by impacting education in developing countries.

 Catholic religious orders have a long history of promoting and offering education to the most vulnerable and marginalized.
 Long before governments and nations began to take responsibility for offering education to their citizens, the Catholic Church was the center of education and learning in Europe through monastic and cathedral-based schools.